materialstyle/materialstyle/site/content/3.0/components/placeholders.md

 toc: true
 ---

-<p class="fs-4 ms-0 mb-4 text-secondary">Use loading placeholders for your components or pages to indicate something may still be loading.</p>
+<p class="fs-4 ms-0 mb-4 page-description">Use loading placeholders for your components or pages to indicate something may still be loading.</p>

 ## How it works
 Create placeholders with the ```.placeholder``` class and a grid column class (e.g., ```.col-6```)